-- 1. Monitoring for changes in the susceptibility of EU field populations of S. nonagrioides and O. nubilalis to the Bt Cry1Ab in 2021 has been focused for the sixth time in the North-eastern Spain, where the adoption rate of Bt maize in 2021 was over 60%.
-A total of 1699 larvae of S. nonagrioides and 811 larvae of O. nubilalis were collected in three sampling zones.
+- 1. Monitoring for changes in the susceptibility of EU field populations of S. nonagrioides and O. nubilalis to Cry1Ab protein in 2022 has been focused for the seventh time in North-eastern (NE) Spain, where the adoption rate of MON 810 maize is highest of Europe.
+In 2021 adoption rate of MON 810 maize on the three NE Spanish regions was 64% in Catalonia, 43% in Aragon and 43% in Navarre (MAPA, 2023a, 2023b).
+A total of 1967 larvae of S. nonagrioides and 780 larvae of O. nubilalis were collected in three sampling zones.
 The minimum of 1000 larvae targeted for collection could be fulfilled for S. nonagrioides, but not for O. nubilalis, due to the low levels of larval infestation in most of the sampled fields.
 Larvae of O. nubilalis were sent to the laboratory BTL GmbH Sagerheide (Germany) for testing their susceptibility to the Cry1Ab protein. - 2.
-From the 1699 larvae of S. nonagrioides collected, 1168 adults (69%) emerged, of whom 1117 mated.
-The offspring of 92% of these adults (1076) was used in the bioassays and treated with the diagnostic concentration (DC) of 1091 ng Cry1Ab/cm2, intended to cause moulting inhibition \geq 99% to first-instar larvae of S. nonagrioides.
-These values indicate that despite the application of best practices in larvae rearing only 63% of the field collected larvae were represented in the DC bioassays.
-The detection limit for resistance allele frequency in field populations of S. nonagrioides in 2021 is 0.030 (3.0%). - 3.
-The values of the detection limit for resistance allele frequency in field populations of S. nonagrioides in the six last seasons, (3.3, 3.7, 4.2, 3.4, 3.6 and 3.0 in 2016, 2017, 2018, 2019, 2020 and 2021, respectively) vs. the number of larvae collected in the field each year (1364, 1452, 1490, 1644, 1569 and 1699), highlight the technical difficulties that can be encountered, depending on different factors, in each campaign, regardless of the number of larvae collected. - 4.
-The treatment with the DC caused mean moulting inhibition of 98.27% (S.E.
-1.02%) to F1 neonates from the field collected larvae of the NE Spain.
-This outcome was not significantly different from the expected value of 99% (t = 0.2028, df = 2, p = 0.355) nor from the laboratory strain moulting inhibition value (99.20%) (t = 0.5276, df = 2, p = 0.429).
+From the 1967 larvae of S. nonagrioides collected, 1240 adults emerged, of whom 1199 mated.
+The offspring of 95% of the emerged adults (1182) was used in the bioassays and treated with the diagnostic concentration (DC) of 1091 ng Cry1Ab/cm2, intended to cause moulting inhibition \geq 99% to first-instar larvae of S. nonagrioides.
+The implementation of best practices in larvae rearing therefore allowed 60% of the collected larvae to be represented in the DC bioassays.
+The detection limit for resistance allele frequency in field populations of S. nonagrioides in 2022 is 0.029 (2.9%).